-Together with the adventure-rich valley of Jackson Hole, Grand Teton National Park is an adventure paradise.
-The entire region is also deep in bear country.
+Together with the adventure-rich valley of Jackson Hole, Grand Teton National Park is an all-around adventure mecca.
+The entire region is also bear country.
 Follow the park's suggestions on avoiding a bear encounter and carry essential gear items, like bear spray, on your hike.

 The best time of year to visit Grand Teton is the peak of summer (late July and August), when the many high mountain routes are free of snow.
+Shoulder months like May and September have more variable weather but sometimes less crowded conditions.
 Find out where to go with our list of the top hiking trails in Grand Teton National Park.

 2. Jenny Lake Loop & Inspiration Point

 The 7.6-mile Jenny Lake Loop is a good moderate hike that can be done in a long morning or afternoon.
-This looped hike offers new perspectives of the Tetons the entire way and is one of the top-rated hiking trails in Jackson Hole.
-Skirting the shoreline of the massive body of water, the Jenny Lake Loop Trail climbs into the dense woodland surroundings to expose outstretching views.
+This looped hike offers new perspectives of the Tetons the entire way and is one of the top hiking trails in Jackson Hole.
+The loop trail skirts the shoreline of the massive body of water and climbs into the dense woodland surroundings to expose major views.

 Beginning from the String Lake Trailhead, Paintbrush Canyon provides a whole palette of color and nothing short of idyllic mountain surroundings.
 After circumnavigating String Lake for nearly two miles, hikers proceed into the lower and upper units of Paintbrush Canyon, exposing a nearly surreal alpine environment the entire way.

-Like much of the hiking in Grand Teton, Paintbrush Canyon is a steep hike that tests the legs with elevation gained every step of the trail.
+The seven miles of trail spanning Paintbrush Canyon illustrate the mountain majesty of Grand Teton and the park's illustrious sparkle.
+The towering peaks of the Teton Range also rise brightly against the open sky.
+Like much of the hiking in the National Park, Paintbrush Canyon is a steep hike that tests the legs with elevation gained every step of the trail.

-Within the Upper Paintbrush Canyon, Holly Lake warrants a side trip, and at the end of Paintbrush Canyon, over eight miles from the trailhead, the Paintbrush Divide provides an alpine experience exploding with color.
+Holly Lake warrants a challenging side trip within the Upper Paintbrush Canyon.
+And at the end of Paintbrush Canyon, over eight miles from the trailhead, the Paintbrush Divide provides the peak alpine experience exploding with color.

 Far from its negative connotations, Death Canyon is an inviting area of Grand Teton National Park.
 It features intimate views of craggy surroundings, abundant wildlife sightings, and seasonal wildflowers lining the trail.

-The only thing worth mourning in Death Canyon are once-limber legs.
+The only thing worth mourning in Death Canyon is once-limber legs.
 Death Canyon is undoubtedly steep, climbing over 2,000 feet in the four miles it takes to reach the Static Peak Divide junction.

-As the southernmost canyon to hike in Grand Teton National Park, Granite Canyon gains elevation to expose hikers to the rich environments of the Teton backcountry.
+Granite Canyon is the southernmost canyon to hike in Grand Teton National Park and gains elevation to expose hikers to the rich environments of the Teton backcountry.

-Accessed from the west side of Grand Teton National Park through Driggs, Idaho, the Alaska Basin contains perhaps some of the grandest of all alpine environments offered by the Teton Range.
-This eye-catching mountain landscape isn't easily accessed, however, and for those wanting to experience the Alaska Basin, they need to exert some energy to do so.
+The Alaska Basin is accessible from the west side of Grand Teton National Park through Driggs, Idaho, and it contains perhaps some of the grandest of all alpine environments offered by the Teton Range.
+This eye-catching mountain landscape isn't easy to reach, however, and those wanting to experience the Alaska Basin must put in some effort to do so.

-Following an alpine-infused trail for eight miles from the Teton Canyon Campground, the hike into the Alaska Basin is known to be muddy in parts, rocky at others, and contains one infamous section known as the Devil's Stairs.
+The hike into the Alaska Basin starts from the Teton Canyon Campground and follows an alpine-infused trail for eight miles.
+The trail is known to be muddy in parts, rocky at others, and contains one infamous section known as the Devil's Stairs.